 One important clarification to make is the concept of return period.
-For example, the exceedance probability of hurricane Katrina size of loss is 5%, which translates into a return period of one in twenty years (1/5%).
-It should be interpreted as the probability of a loss at least as large as the size of hurricane Katrina happening in any given year is 5%.
+For example, if the exceedance probability of hurricane Katrina size of loss is 5%, this translates into a return period of one in twenty years (1/5%).
+The return period should be interpreted as the probability of a loss at least as large as that resulting from a hurricane the size of Katrina happening in any given year is 5%.

-Loss Amount (\$ Billions)

-Figure 2.
-Exceedance Probability Curve
+Loss Amount (\$ Billions) Exceedance Probability Curve